STS Honorary Medal

 Each year on the occasion of the STS Joint Meeting “Signal Transduction - Receptors, Mediators and Genes”, the Society for Biochemistry and Molecular Biology/Gesellschaft für Biochemie und Molekularbiologie e.V.
 (GBM) announces the GBM-Innovation-Award for Young Scientists, donated with EUR 500,–.

 With this scientific award, the GBM would like to acknowledge young scientists especially working on a new and interesting method in the field of biochemistry, molecular and cell biology as well as signal transduction.
 The prize will be granted to a young scientist (diploma, master, MD or PhD student or post doc within their first years) who is developing or has developed a novel and innovative method, which might be attractive for all of us.
-The work has to be submitted as an abstract to the STS-Meeting and must be presented as poster, even if the abstract is selected for oral presentation.
+The work has to be submitted as an abstract to the STS-Meeting and must be presented also as a poster, even if the abstract is selected for oral presentation.
 The awardee will be announced at the Award ceremony.
 Awards can only be received personally.

 The award jury consisting of the speakers of the GBM-Study Groups “Biochemical Pharmacology and Toxicology” and “Receptors and Signal Transduction” will select appropriate candidates.